 For long written responses, definitely plan an answer in the margin of the paper.
 This means writing down as many relevant dot points to the question, which helps with organising your thoughts onto paper.
 It is far easier to spot anything you have missed in your plan than a 2-page long response.

 For Maths, allocate time for each question.
 Using the HSC 4U exams as an example, I planned to do the multiple choice in 10 minutes, Q11 and Q12 in 15 minutes each, Q13 and Q14 in 20 minutes each, Q15 and Q16 in 30 minutes each.
 This leaves 40 minutes left over for checking or coming back to a difficult question if you did not meet the time restraint initially.
 This will prevent you from getting stuck on a question and making no progress due to pride.

 If I could start the year again, I would shift a larger focus towards my poorer subjects.
 My best subjects do not have as much room for improvement as my worst.

 Go all out from the start.
 Leave no regrets behind.

-Nervous about your Trial exams but don’t know how to boost your marks at school?
-Don’t worry, our Trial Prep course will get you across all the syllabus dot-points and give you feedback on mock trial exams.
+Disappointed with your Trial results?
+Nervous about your HSC exams but don’t know how to boost your marks at school?
+Don’t worry, our HSC Exam Prep course will get you across all the syllabus dot-points and give you feedback on mock HSC exams.

 Over 6 X 3 hour lessons you’ll get the help you need to raise your average.
-Don’t put it off, learn how to boost your Trial marks.
+Don’t put it off, learn how to boost your HSC Exam marks.